 “Enjoy the experience!”

-*NOTE: Where it occurs, course is inserted by me (the book author) to reflect the fact that the book is actually a self-development course material.
+*NOTE: Where it occurs, course is inserted by me (the author of the book and this article) to reflect the fact that the book is actually a self-development course material, which is currently also available online as a course.

 Why it should matter to you